prachikarsrung/MITRE-ATTACK-Internship/Interns/2101_Prachi_sandesh_kasrung/Software-Research/README.md

 Each software report includes the following sections:

-1. Name & Type
-2. Description
+- Description and functionality
-3. Threat Actor Association
+- Threat actor associations
-4. Supported Platforms
+- Supported platforms
-5. ATT&CK Techniques Used
-6. Execution Method
-7. Persistence Techniques
-8. Privilege Escalation
-9. Defense Evasion
-10. Credential Access
-11. Discovery Techniques
-12. Lateral Movement
-13. Command & Control
-14. Exfiltration
-15. Impact Analysis
+- ATT&CK techniques and tactics
+- Execution and persistence methods
+- Detection and mitigation strategies
-16. Indicators of Compromise (IOCs)
+- Indicators of Compromise (IOCs)
-17. Detection & Mitigation
-18. References & Sources
+- References and sources

 ## Deliverables Included